nils-vanderwerf/task-creator-backend/README.md

 ## Frontend

 Visit Task Creator Frontend for frontend installation instructions.
-Task Creator will load on localhost:3001, and is required to run simultaneously with the Petfundr Frontend.
+Task Creator will load on localhost:3001, oor http://localhost:3001 on the live heroku site and is required to run simultaneously with the Petfundr Frontend.
 Type 'CTRL + C' to stop the Rails session.